euler-xyz/euler-vault-kit/docs/whitepaper.md

 Since [bad debt socialisation](#bad-debt-socialisation) represents a sudden but predictable (on MEV time-scales) price change, opportunistic market participants may take advantage of this by borrowing and shorting the shares of bad-debt vault using a nested vault configuration.
 In some situations this could have adverse effects on vault depositors.

-Similar to the case of [Non-collateral Deposits](#non-collateral-deposits), an accounts may have certain operations restricted on nested vaults when they are unhealthy.
+Similar to the case of [Non-collateral Deposits](#non-collateral-deposits), accounts may have certain operations restricted on nested vaults when they are unhealthy.
 For example, a `repay()` operation on a nested vault that is insufficient to restore the account to health may fail, because an account status check is scheduled by the parent vault when its shares are moved.

 ### Bootstrapping